 - People with heart disease and heart-related complications [R].

-- People on medications that rob the body of nutrients.
+- People who are on medications that rob the body of nutrients.
 The list is long, including:

 - Mood stabilizers (anti-consultants)